 - Cloud Foundry is a stable and modern technology, not hype

-- Cloud Foundry is used by giants like Pivotal/VMware, SAP, IBM
+- Cloud Foundry is used by giants like VMware/VMware, SAP, IBM

 - Most end users are giant corporations

 - HANA XSA (SAP technology that is relevant in my niche), is based on Cloud Foundry